Heart Disease in Dogs

 Supplements recommended for dogs with heart disease include:

 - Carnitine is another amino acid that helps to keep the heart strong.
 Certain breeds, particularly Boxers, as well as Cocker Spaniels, Springer Spaniels, and Doberman Pinschers, may be affected by dilated cardiomyopathy (DCM) that is linked to carnitine deficiency, and improves when supplements are given.
 Even when there is sufficient carnitine in the diet and blood levels are normal, providing additional carnitine may improve cardiac function.
 For Boxers and Cocker Spaniels who have DCM, you can give as much as 20 to 45 mg per pound of body weight daily.
 For other breeds, or dogs who do not have DCM, you can give as much as 500 mg to a small dog, 1,000 mg to a medium dog and 2,000 mg to a large dog, twice a day, though less is OK (this supplement is expensive).
-The free form type is best; never use synthetic forms (D-Carnitine or DL-Carnitine).
-Note that carnitine is also abundant in red meat (especially beef) and dairy.
+The free form type is best; never use synthetic forms (D-Carnitine or DL-Carnitine), which can cause serious side effects.
+Note that carnitine is abundant in red meat (especially beef and lamb, with about 20-40 mg per ounce), with higher amounts in mutton, half as much in pork, and low amounts in poultry and organ meats.
 For senior dogs, a combination of L-Carnitine and Acetyl-L-Carnitine may work best; use together at the rate of 2-3 mg each per pound of body weight.
 All amino acid supplements are best given on an empty stomach.

 - Arginine is another amino acid that may provide beneficial effects for dogs with CHF (congestive heart failure) by improving endothelial function and cardiac output, and may result in improved exercise tolerance and decreased dyspnea (shortness of breath).
 Give as much as 100 mg per pound of body weight daily.